-- Ensure the stability of the land uses in the transitional area to preserve East Bethesda and the Town of Chevy Chase as single-unit residential neighborhoods. - Prevent overflow parking and cut-through traffic from having an undesirable impact on the East Bethesda neighborhood and Town of Chevy Chase. - Make the best use of land near the Bethesda Metrorail Station and future Purple Line station by promoting redevelopment of under-utilized properties and County surface parking lots. - Provide a compatible transition between higher density development along Wisconsin Avenue and the East Bethesda and Town of Chevy Chase neighborhoods. - Provide a green connector and a buffer along the eastern edge of the Sector Plan area.
+- Ensure the stability of the land uses in the transitional area to preserve East Bethesda and the Town of Chevy Chase as single-unit residential neighborhoods. - Prevent overflow parking and cut-through traffic from having an undesirable impact on the East Bethesda neighborhood and Town of Chevy Chase. - Make the best use of land near the Bethesda Metrorail Station and future Purple Line station by promoting redevelopment of underutilized properties and private surface parking lots.
+Parking Lot District (PLD) lots 10, 24, 25 and 44 should be converted to parks to the maximum extent feasible.
+The parking needs of neighborhood businesses that rely on these lots should be addressed and parking replaced where necessary. - Provide a compatible transition between higher density development along Wisconsin Avenue and the East Bethesda and Town of Chevy Chase neighborhoods. - Provide a green connector and a transition along the eastern edge of the Sector Plan area.

-- Rezone some of the R-60 properties to a mixed-use zone to facilitate redevelopment of underutilized properties and County surface parking lots.
-The CRT zoning would be an appropriate zone as a transitional zone area from the higher density commercial along Wisconsin Avenue to the single-unit residential neighborhoods of East Bethesda and Town of Chevy Chase (see Figure 3.14 Recommended Zoning and Figure 2.20 Proposed Building Heights). - Rezone the current townhouse development between Chestnut Street and Rosedale Avenue zoned RT-12.5 to a THD zone.
+- See Figure 3.14 Eastern Greenway Districts Recommended Zoning and Figure 2.19 Recommended Maximum Building Heights for the following recommendations. - Rezone the current townhouse development between Chestnut Street and Rosedale Avenue zoned RT-12.5 to a THD zone.
 With the adoption of the new County Zoning Ordinance in October 2014, RT zones are being phased out and the new townhouse zones implemented through the master planning process.